arthurdehgan/calQ_examples/mammouth/instructions.md

 ## Genreal Information

-The server is mp2.calculquebec.ca or mp2b.calculquebec.ca (same connexion, different route, just choose whichever you prefer) The maximum number of cores per node is 24
+The server is mp2.calculquebec.ca or mp2b.calculquebec.ca (same connexion, different route, just choose whichever you prefer)\n
+The maximum number of cores per node is 24\n
 By default the memory allocated for a job is 256M asking for more memory will result in more waiting time before the job starts.
-Same thing with node count and duration of the job.
+Same thing with node count and duration of the job.\n
-The group name for the cocolab if you registered with karim is 'def-kjerbi'
+The group name for the cocolab if you registered with karim is 'def-kjerbi'\n

 ## Documentation